Rural Homes

 Defra provides funding through Countryside Stewardship Higher Tier for invasive species control on land where they negatively affect priority habitats.

 Payment rates vary by intensity.
 CSP13 for lower rate invasive plant control pays £140 per hectare annually.
-CSP14 for intermediate rate, which includes Japanese Knotweed, pays £230 per hectare annually.
+CSP14 for intermediate rate (which includes Japanese Knotweed) pays £230 per hectare annually.
 CSP15 for upper rate covering difficult access or complex sites pays £380 per hectare annually.
 PA7 for Species Management Plan pays £204.79 per species type with a maximum of £1,023.95.

 Landowners must be registered with Rural Payments Agency with a Business Reference Number.
-Species Management Plan approval is required before revenue payments commence.
+Species Management Plan approval is required before revenue payments begin.
 Agreements run for five years with monitoring reports required in years 1, 3 and 5.

 Capital grants include SM3 covering training costs for invasive species control and FM2 providing customised capital works funding.